farwinx/haveno-mobile/roadmap.md

 - Ensure builds are reproducible and transparent
 - No analytics, telemetry, or tracking libraries
 - Maintain a modular code structure (UI, network, wallet, Tor, etc.)
-- Code should be testable, auditable, and community-friendly
+- Code should be testable and auditable

 ## For support; Direct XMR Donations: <br>
 <p align="center">